Lamfurst/SLAM_GTSAM/README.md

 ./GTSAM_SLAM
 ```

 The output csv is then saved to the CSV folder you just made.
+You can run the Plot1.m file in CSV to plot from saved CSV.

 Prerequisites: